MacMannes/stackmob-docs/README.md

 StackMob-Docs
 =============

-This is the home of StackMob's public facing docs.
+This is the home of <a href="https://developer.stackmob.com">StackMob's public facing docs</a>.
 Feel free to contribute by forking this repo, making changes, then submitting a pull request.
 Thanks!

 # Contributing to StackMob Docs